 Across the world, governments face the challenge of combining smooth and swift border crossings for legitimate visitors with ever-more stringent protection against unwelcome arrivals.

-At the same time, public authorities are under seemingly relentless pressure to achieve greater
+And public authorities are under seemingly relentless pressure to achieve greater operating efficiency.

 So how does the e-Visa system work?

 Uganda's Electronic Visa and Permit system went live in July 2016.

 In the process, it created a remarkably simple and straightforward online platform for visa applications.

 Before traveling to the east African country, applicants now fill out the necessary details in the

 Bonafide visitors will then receive a bar-coded Electronic Travel Authorization (ETA) by email.